Harriet Miers: Career

 In the summer of 1969, between her second and third years of law school, Miers worked as a clerk for Belli, Ashe, Ellison, Choulos & Lieff, the San Francisco law firm founded by Melvin Belli.
 Miers was immersed in tort law.
 Her supervisor was Robert Lieff, then a partner in the Belli firm and later a founder of the nationally prominent plaintiffs' law firm Lieff Cabraser.
-In a 2005 interview with the San Francisco Chronicle, Lieff stated that Miers "saw what we did for people who needed to get a lawyer and were only able to get a lawyer by a contingent fee."
+In a 2005 interview, Lieff said Miers "saw what we did for people who needed to get a lawyer and were only able to get a lawyer by a contingent fee."

-After graduating from law school, from 1970 to 1972 Miers was a law clerk for the Chief Judge of the U.S. District Court for the Northern District of Texas, Joe E. Estes.
-She was admitted to the State Bar of Texas in 1970 and admitted to the DC bar in 1997.
+After graduating from law school, from 1970 to 1972 Miers was a law clerk for the Chief Judge of the U.S. District Court for the Northern District of Texas, Joe Ewing Estes.
+She was admitted to the State Bar of Texas in 1970 and to the DC bar in 1997.

-In the late 1990s, while Miers was on the advisory board for Southern Methodist University's law school, she helped create and fund a Women's Studies lecture series named after pioneering Texas lawyer Louise B. Raggio, who was a mentor to Miers.
-Raggio, who died in 2011, knew Miers for nearly 40 years, since Miers was a student at Southern Methodist University.
-Miers was one class behind Raggio's son at SMU, and Raggio became a mentor for Miers; years later she served as a close advisor to Miers during the Texas Bar race.
-"I was interested in having a woman president," Raggio says.
+In the late 1990s, while Miers was on the advisory board for Southern Methodist University's law school, she helped create and fund a women's studies lecture series named after pioneering Texas lawyer Louise B. Raggio.
+Raggio, who died in 2011, knew Miers for nearly 40 years, since Miers was a student at SMU.
+Miers was one class behind Raggio's son at SMU, and Raggio became a mentor to Miers; years later she served as a close advisor to Miers during the Texas Bar race.
+"I was interested in having a woman president", Raggio said.
 "She was an electable woman, a woman with a big firm behind her.
-Women's groups supported her because they wanted to show that a woman would be a competent president.".
+Women's groups supported her because they wanted to show that a woman would be a competent president."

 From 1972 until 2001 Miers worked for the Dallas law firm of Locke, Liddell & Sapp (and predecessor firms before mergers).
-She was the first female lawyer hired by the firm and later became its president.
+She was the first female lawyer the firm hired and later became its president.
 When the merger that created Locke, Liddell & Sapp took place in 1999, she became the co-managing partner of a legal business with more than 400 lawyers.
 In 2000 the firm settled a lawsuit for $22 million that accused the firm of having "aided a client in defrauding investors".
 According to the Class Action Reporter, Miers "said the firm denies liability in connection with its representation of Erxleben.
 'Obviously, we evaluated that this was the right time to settle and to resolve this matter and that it was in the best interest of the firm to do so,' Miers said."

-As a commercial litigator, she represented clients including Microsoft and the Walt Disney Company.
+As a commercial litigator, Miers represented clients including Microsoft and the Walt Disney Company.